-- the exclusive right to determine the mission of the District; - set standards of service; - determine the procedures and standards of selection for employment and for termination; - direct its employees; take disciplinary action; lay off employees; relieve its employees from duty because of lack of work or other lawful reasons; - maintain the efficiency of governmental operations; - determine the methods, means and personnel by which the District operations are to be conducted; - take all necessary action to carry out its mission in emergencies; - exercise complete control and discretion over its organization and the technology of performing its work.
+- the exclusive right to determine the mission of the District; - set standards of service; - determine the procedures and standards of selection for employment and for termination; - direct its employees; take disciplinary action; lay off employees; relieve its employees from duty because of lack of work or other lawful reasons; - maintain the efficiency of governmental operations; - determine the methods, means and personnel by which the District operations are to be conducted; - take all necessary action to carry out it mission in emergencies; - exercise complete control and discretion over its organization and the technology of performing its work.

-POLICY NUMBER/TITLE:2310Employer - Employee RelationsRule and Regulation:RR2310
+POLICY NUMBER/TITLE: 2310 Employer - Employee Relations Rule and Regulation: RR231 0

 This rule and regulation provides procedures for the administration of employer-employee relations between the District and its employee organizations.
-It is intended to strengthen merit and other methods of administering employer-employee relations through the establishment of uniform and orderly methods of communication between employees, employee organizations and the District.
+It is intended to strengthen merit and other methods of administering employer-employee relations through the establishment of uniform and orderly methods of communications between employees, employee organizations and the District.
 It also provides procedures for meeting and conferring in good faith with recognized employee organizations regarding matters that directly affect and primarily involve the wages, hours, and other terms and conditions of employment of employees in appropriate units and that are not preempted by federal or state law.